stephan-dum/dateformat/README.md

 - **`format`** used as default format

 #### toString([`format`])
-- **`format`** (optional)

-   if format is not present the constructor format will be used.

-   if none is present Date.prototype.toString will be returned.
+- **`format`** (optional) if format is not present the constructor format will be used. if none is present Date.prototype.toString will be returned.

 #### toJSON()
 - returns `this.getTime` aiming to ease convertions to json

 ## static properties
 #### months `Array<String>`

-  3 digit representation of months in english

-  overwrite this to change the month naming
+-3 digit representation of months in english -overwrite this to change the month naming

 #### days `Array<String>`
-  3 digit representation of weekdays in english

-  overwrite this to change the day naming
+-3 digit representation of weekdays in english -overwrite this to change the day naming

 #### formats `Object<replacement, function(Date)>`
 the replacement handler host object.
 One can implement additional handlers here, these are the embedded options: